-While there have been 21 upsets by the 14-seeds in opening round NCAA Tournament action, just two of those teams won their next game to advance to the Sweet Sixteen.
+While there have been 22 upsets by the 14-seeds in opening round NCAA Tournament action, just two of those teams won their next game to advance to the Sweet Sixteen.
 The last 14-seed opening round winner to advance to the Sweet Sixteen was in 1997.
-Still, the upsets are nearly always big ones and most as double-digit underdog.
+Still, the upsets are always big ones as most 14 seeds enter the games as double-digit underdogs.

 In 2005, Kansas (-14) was upset by Bucknell 64-63.
 The following year in 2006, Northwestern State from the Southland Conference upset Iowa by the same score, 64-63.
 In 2010, Ohio upset Georgetown (-13.5) nearly hitting the century mark in a 97-83 win.

 The upsets really starting coming since 2013 with at least one every year through 2016.
 Harvard’s 68-62 win over New Mexico in 2013 was followed by two 1-point upsets in 2014, Georgia State 57-56 over Baylor and UAB 60-59 over Iowa State.
 Then Stephen F. Austin shocked West Virginia 70-56 in 2016.

 In the 1985 tournament, Kansas and Ohio set a low-scoring record in the Jayhawks 49-38 win.

 No. 3 seeds have played in the National Championship game 11 times including Michigan in 2018 and Texas Tech in 2019.
 No. 3 seeds have won the National Title four times – UConn (2011), Florida (2006), Syracuse (2003) and Michigan (1989).